 It is possible, by choosing access modes correctly, to use the hierarchical access control scheme in combination with the initial access control list to accomplish a totally centralized control of all access decisions.
 If, for example, a project administrator creates a directory for a user, places an initial access control list in that directory, and then grants to the new user permission only to add new entries to the directory, all such new entries would automatically receive a copy of the initial access control list determined by the administrator -- the user would have no control over who may use the objects he creates.
-By policy, a system administrator could run an entire installation under this tight control, and retain for himself complete authority to determine what access control list is placed on every object, as in IBM'S Resource Security System[14].
-Alternatively, any smaller portion of the naming hierarchy can be kept under absolute control by the person having authority to modify access control lists at the top node of the portion.
+By policy, a system administrator could run an entire installation under this tight control, and retain for himself complete authority to determine what access control list is placed on every object, as in IBM's Resource Security System.
+[I] Alternatively, any smaller portion of the naming hierarchy can be kept under absolute control by the person having authority to modify access control lists at the top node of the portion.

 The other obvious alternative to a hierarchical control of modification of access control lists would be some form of self-control.
 That is, the ability to modify an access control list would be one of the modes of access controlled by the list itself.
-A very general version of this alternative has been explored by Rotenberg[20].
-This alternative has not been tried out in the Multics context, partly because the implications of the hierarchical method were easier to understand in the first implementation.
-Probably the chief advantage of selfcontrol of access modification would be that one could provide an individual a fully private work area in which no one -- manager, security officer, or system administrator -- could intrude.
-On the other hand, the implementation of a "locksmith" while easy to do may require introducing hidden access paths which are then subject to misuse\.
+This alternative has never really been fully explored in the Multics context, partly because the implications of the hierarchical method were easier to understand.
+Probably the chief advantage of self-control of access modification would be that one could provide an individual a fully private work area in which no one -- manager, security officer, or or system administrator -- could intrude.
+On the other hand, the implementation of a "locksmith" while easy to do may require introducing hidden access paths which are then subject to misuse.\ Also, one wonders how a self-control scheme would fit smoothly into an organization which does not usually give an individual the privilege of choosing his own office door lock.
+Clearly, the social and organizational consequences of the choice between these two design alternatives deserve further study.